nohanaga/ragops-studio-for-di-cu/README.md

 - Usually you do NOT need to re-set endpoints/keys (secrets/env are kept).
 - To rotate keys, pass `-DiKey` / `-CuKey` to update secrets.
 - To switch auth mode, pass the new `-DiAuthMode` / `-CuAuthMode` value.

+## License

+This project is licensed under the terms specified in the [LICENSE](LICENSE) file.

+This is a personal project and is not an official Microsoft product.
+This project is community-driven and provided AS-IS without any warranties.
+The developers, including Microsoft, assume no responsibility for any issues arising from the use of this software, and no official support is provided.